scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 <img src="./assets/mbx-api-00003.png" width="600">

 * EventBridge: Create a Rule per stock symbol.
-Use the API you have created in the API Gatway as a target.
+Use the API you have created in the API Gateway as a target.
 You can enter a cron expression or a frequency of execution to determine when or how often the API should be executed.
-For this solution, I have selected 15 minute  between Rule invokations.
+For this solution, I have selected 15 minute  between Rule invocations.

 <img src="./assets/mbx-eventbridge-00003.png" width="600">
 <img src="./assets/mbx-eventbridge-00001.png" width="600">